mmichlin66/mimcss-site/guide/defining-styles.md

 Custom CSS properties will be explained in more details in the [Custom Properties](custom-properties.html) unit.

-### Specifying !important flag
+## Specifying !important flag
 CSS allows adding the `!important` flag to any style property to increase its specificity.
-For many style properties, Mimcss doesn't include the `string` type; however, for any property, Mimcss allows specifying an object with a single property `"!"`, which contains the property value.
+For many style properties, Mimcss doesn't include the `string` type; however, for every property, Mimcss allows specifying an object with a single property `"!"`, which contains the property value.

 ```tsx
 class MyClass extends css.StyleDefinition